-The University will conduct a prompt, thorough and unbiased investigation into the matters described in the written complain.
-In the absence of a written complaint, the University will investigate any discrimination or harassment that may come to its attention through an oral report or other method.
+In the absence of a written complaint, the University will investigate any notifications of discrimination or harassment that may come to its attention.
 Such investigation will be considered a formal procedure.

-The Coordinator shall inform the Vice President(s) in whose area the accused and accuser are employed of the complaint, or, in the case of students, shall inform the Vice President for Student Affairs.
+The Vice President for Finance and Administration shall inform the Vice President(s) in whose area the accused and accuser are employed of the complaint, or, in the case of students, shall inform the Vice President for Student Affairs.

-As noted above, the Coordinator will promptly investigate the complaint or will appoint a University designee to promptly investigate the complaint.
-The complainant and the accused will each be interviewed, as will witnesses identified by the complainant, accused, or other witnesses, as the University deems appropriate.
+The Vice President for Finance and Administration will promptly investigate the complaint or will appoint a University designee to promptly investigate the complaint.
+The complainant and the accused will each be interviewed.
+The accused will be furnished with a copy of the written complaint and will have an opportunity to respond in writing within ten (10) working days.

-Within twenty (20) working days after the conclusions of the final investigation interview, the Coordinator (or University designee, if applicable), will prepare investigation findings and, if appropriate, determine any corrective or disciplinary action to be taken.
-The Coordinator will inform the appropriate Vice President or Dean of the findings of the investigation.
-Both the accused and the complainant will be informed in writing of the findings of the investigation by the Coordinator within three (3) working days of the preparation of findings and, if appropriate, determination of corrective or disciplinary action.
+Within twenty (20) working days after the time the accused has to respond in writing to the written complaint, the Vice President for Finance and Administration (or University designee, if applicable), will prepare investigation findings and, if appropriate, determine any corrective or disciplinary action to be taken.
+The Vice President for Finance and Administration will inform the appropriate Vice President or Dean of the findings of the investigation.
+Both the accused and the complainant will be informed in writing of the findings of the investigation by the Vice President for Finance and Administration within three (3) working days of the preparation of findings and, if appropriate, determination of corrective or disciplinary action.

-2.1.2.7 APPEAL PROCEDURES
+2.1.2.5 APPEAL PROCEDURES